Kreyu/api-faker-bundle/README.md

 Endpoints of given path should be accessible right away.
 If not, clear your cache.

+Above configuration will create a route `GET /fake-api/auth-api/login` named `fake_api_auth_api_login`, and return response with given status code and body.

 ## FAQ

 Q) Why not just create controllers manually for each API?